Emergency Fund: What It Is And How To Build One

 What Is An Emergency Fund?

 Estimating how much to save in your emergency fund can be tricky.
-A good rule of thumb, though, is to save from 3 to 6 months' worth of daily living expenses in your emergency fund.
+A good rule of thumb, though, is to save from 3-6 months' worth of daily living expenses in your emergency fund.
 This will help you cover the essentials if you lose your job and need time to get back on your feet.

 Don’t be discouraged if you can’t deposit as much as you’d like each month.
 Say you can only deposit $25 a week into your emergency fund.
 After a year, you’d have $1,300 saved.
 If you can boost that figure to $50 a week, you’d have $2,600 saved after a year.

 The key is to start saving.
-Having some money in your emergency fund – even if it won’t cover 3 to 6 months of living expenses – is better than not having anything saved at all.
+Having some money in your emergency fund – even if it won’t cover between 3 and 6 months of living expenses – is better than not having anything saved at all.

 If this account earns you, say, 2% interest, that’s even better.
 But the main goals with an emergency fund are safety and liquidity – not income.